Leica Q Typ 116 vs Panasonic TZ200

 It is notable that the Q Typ 116 has a hotshoe, while the TZ200 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The TZ200 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the Q Typ 116 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the Q Typ 116 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the Q Typ 116 was succeeded by the Leica Q2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Panasonic websites.
+Further information on the features and operation of the Q Typ 116 and TZ200 can be found, respectively, in the Leica Q Typ 116 Manual (free pdf) or the online Panasonic TZ200 Manual.

 So how do things add up?
 Is the Leica Q Typ 116 better than the Panasonic TZ200 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.